OliverO2/kotlin-test-framework-prototype/README.md

 ### Features

 * A test hierarchy represented by nestable `TestScope`s.
-    * `Test`s are TestScopes containing actual test logic with assertions, they cannot have sub-scopes.
+    * `Test`s are test scopes containing actual test logic with assertions, they cannot have child scopes.
-    * `TestScopes` which are not `Test`s cannot contain test logic.
+    * `TestSuite`s are test scopes grouping child scopes, they cannot contain test logic.
-    * `TestModule`s are TestScopes used to bootstrap the framework and provide a top-level grouping.
+    * `TestModule`s are test suites used to bootstrap the framework and provide a top-level grouping.
 * Coroutine contexts mirror the test hierarchy.
 * The entire framework is platform independent with almost zero redundancy.
 * The architecture favors simplicity and aims to avoid implicit constructs and indirection.